 Are the hunters members of the “liberal elite”?

 Next up, the word “liberal elite” has been used to describe the hunters of The Hunt, and here’s where we have a change from the original press run.
-That ideological qualifier did not appear in any of Universal’s official descriptions.
-A detail that accompanied the casting announcement for Betty Gilpin said “the pic explores escalating aggressiveness between the political right and left in America,” but did not specify the ideological alignments of the characters.
+That ideological qualifier did not appear in any of Universal’s official descriptions, and a detail that accompanied the casting announcement for Betty Gilpin said “the pic explores escalating aggressiveness between the political right and left in America” without specifying the ideological alignments of the characters.
 In the newly cut trailer, we now have a character saying “Did you read that article?
 Every year these liberal elites kidnap a bunch of normal folks like us and hunt us for sport.”
 The way the trailer cuts during that line implies the posh looking liberal elites are doing bad things to people, so we can switch the status of this detail to: confirmed.

 Deplorability aside, are the people being hunted supposed to be Trump supporters?

-The movie’s trailer features a photo lineup of the hunted, showing the individuals doing things like holding a gun in front of an American flag, posing with a poached rhinoceros, marching with a tiki torch similar to those carried by white nationalists, sitting menacingly behind what looks like a podcast microphone.
+The movie’s first trailer features a photo lineup of the hunted, showing the individuals doing things like holding a gun in front of an American flag, posing with a poached rhinoceros, marching with a tiki torch similar to those carried by white nationalists, sitting menacingly behind what looks like a podcast microphone.
 Some of the images contained within the photo lineup have been associated with conservatives, the alt-right, and/or neo-Nazis — some of whom are Trump supporters — but there’s no direct mention of any of the hunted voting for Trump.
 The original title of the film was Red State vs. Blue State, and based on reporting by THR it was apparently received with trepidation when Universal bought the project.
-But considering the persistent vagueness of Red State vs. Blue State and the fact that the new trailer does not provide political party alignment, and that producer Blum announced the new release date saying “None of us were interested in taking sides with this movie,” Vulture’s conclusion about whether or not Trump supporters are the ones being hunte is: We have no idea.
+But considering the persistent vagueness of Red State vs. Blue State and the fact that the new trailer does not provide political party alignment, and that producer Blum announced the new release date saying “None of us were interested in taking sides with this movie,” Vulture’s conclusion about whether or not Trump supporters are the ones being hunted remains: We have no idea.

 OK, but are the bad guys the “globalist elite”?